evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Tourer_Pro/_index.md

 #### First row seats

-There are two seat types you can choose from for the front row in the Volkswagen ID.7 Tourer Pro.
+For the front row, the Volkswagen ID.7 Tourer Pro offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **standard** seat.